CBEP-SoCB/Biomonitoring_sum/Analysis/Trend-Analysis.md

 So, we can apply a similar strategy to all Stations simultaneously.
 Here we use a more recent year to center our regression models, choosing to center the models at 2010.
+We run all models using a nested tibble, and applying the model (using `map()`) to each sub-part of the nested tibble.
+For details, you may want to read `vignette("nest")` from the `tidyr` package.

 ``` r
 mods <- trend_data %>%